trisfaizal/Marketing-Site/_drafts/drafts-and-collection-defaults.md

 ### Output Draft Posts

-CloudCannon users can now preview draft posts in staging environments before publishing for the live site.
+CloudCannon users can now preview draft posts in staging environments before publishing to the live site.
 Configure this in the *Site Settings* to add the `--drafts` flag to any Jekyll build on that site.
 Enabling **Output draft posts** will trigger a build and include drafts with posts.

 ![Output draft posts option in Site Settings](/img/blog/drafts-and-defaults/output-drafts-in-settings.png){: .screenshot}